Constraints on the primordial curvature power spectrum at small scales between $3\times 10^{18}$ and $4.5\times 10^{21}~\rm Mpc^{-1}$: constraints on light PBHs and primordial curvature power spectrum at small scales

-\emph{New constrains from BBN.} The influences of light PBHs with masses $10^{9}\lesssim M_{\rm pbh}\lesssim 10^{13.5} {\rm g}$ on the BBN have been widely investigated in previous works, which mainly focus on the effects of the high energy particles from evaporating PBHs on nuclear reactions~\cite{carr}.
-Recently, the authors of~\cite{2024arXiv240518493B} found that light PBHs with masses $10^{8}\lesssim M_{\rm pbh}\lesssim 10^{9}~{\rm g}$ have also effects on the BBN in a different way.
+The effects of light PBHs with masses $10^{9} \lesssim M_{\rm PBH} \lesssim 10^{13.5}~\mathrm{g}$ on big bang nucleosynthesis (BBN) have been widely studied in previous literature, with studies focusing primarily on the impact of high‑energy particles from PBH evaporation on nuclear reaction rates~\cite{carr}.
+Recently, however, the authors of Ref.~\cite{Boccia:2024nly} showed that even these lighter PBHs in the mass range $10^{8} \lesssim M_{\rm PBH} \lesssim 10^{9}~\mathrm{g}$ can affect BBN through a different channel.